quinfer/quinnference_website/content/publication/working-paper2020/index.md

 publication: ""
 publication_short: ""

-abstract: In this paper, we contribute to the ongoing policy debate on re-regulation and resilience of financial institutions by analysing whether capital policy actions in Europe contribute to systemic risk.
+abstract: "In this paper, we contribute to the ongoing policy debate on re-regulation and resilience of financial institutions by analysing whether capital policy actions in Europe contribute to systemic risk.
 We use probabilistic modelling to both stabilise the inference from systemic risk estimation and subsequent regression analysis.
 This framework allows us to disentangle the systemic risk consequence of an accumulation of capital policy actions for each of 21 European countries.
 We focus specifically on three categories of policy action which are defined by the supervisor as either tightening,